10 Things to Do at Ground Zero in New York City

 The Glade Memorial located in Memorial Plaza, near the National September 11 Memorial & Museum, is dedicated to the rescue teams and those who died as a result of the indirect consequences of the attack.

-Many firefighters, police officers, paramedics and other workers lost their lives while trying to help the victims or cleaning up the rubble.
-Others died from various illnesses after being exposed to the harmful toxins in the air at Ground Zero.
+Many firefighters, police, sanitation workers and other workers lost their lives while trying to help the victims or cleaning up the rubble.
+Others from illnesses after being exposed to harmful toxins in the air at Ground Zero.

 What is the 9/11 Glade Memorial like?

-The story behind this memorial is very moving because of the beautiful meaning behind it.
-It is a four-meter long pathway with six monoliths that seem to sprout from the ground and run through it.
-Each has steel from the One World Trade Center and was designed following a traditional Japanese technique called kintsugi, which involves repairing broken ceramic pieces by filling the cracks with gold.
+The story that this memorial houses is very moving.
+It is a four-meter long walkway with six monoliths that seem to sprout from the ground and run through it.
+Each one has steel from One World Trade Center and was designed following a traditional Japanese technique called kintsugi, which involves repairing broken ceramic pieces by filling the cracks with gold.

 Kintsugi represents the idea that no scars should be hidden.
 On the contrary, they have to be shown because it is a symbol of damage but at the same time of strength.
 A concept that comes to signify New York City's ability to overcome adversity without ever forgetting what happened on 9/11.
 A precious lesson in resilience.

-6. See One World Trade Center, one of the tallest skyscrapers in the world
+6. See the One World Trade Center, one of the tallest in the world

 After the attack it was necessary to completely rebuild the area.
-The Twin Towers gave way to four large, modern skyscrapers where One World Trade Center stands out, a building that has become one of the main landmarks of New York.
+The Twin Towers gave way to four large and modern skyscrapers where the One World Trade Center stands out, a building that has become one of the main landmarks of New York.

 At first it was baptized as Freedom Tower but later that name was discarded because of its emotional weight.
-Thus, finally One World Trade Center was chosen as the name of the tallest building of the complex with 104 floors and 541 meters high, that is, 1,776 feet, a symbolic number that refers to the year of the Independence of the United States.
-Curious, isn't it?
+Thus, One World Trade Center was finally chosen as the name of the tallest building in the complex with 104 floors and 541 meters high, that is, 1,776 feet, a symbolic number that refers to the year of the Independence of the United States.
 This makes it the sixth tallest building on the planet and the first outside Asia.

 It is accompanied by other skyscrapers of glass, steel and concrete called 2 WTC, 3 WTC, 4 WTC and 7 WTC, intended for offices and other purposes, which replaced several of the buildings affected after the collapse of the Twin Towers.

-7. Discover The Oculus and go shopping in the mall
+7. Discover The Oculus and tour its mall

 Where the PATH Station once stood, destroyed after the 9/11 terrorist attacks, the WTC Central Station has been built by Spanish architect Santiago Calatrava.

 It is a huge and spectacular central station that connects numerous subway lines, trains and large buildings in the Financial District.
-What caught my attention is that it is crowned by a glass and metal dome called The Oculus through which light can flow easily illuminating the whole.
+It is crowned by a glass and metal dome called The Oculus through which light can flow easily, illuminating the entire complex.

 For its design Calatrava was inspired by the way in which a child releases a pigeon in his hands into the sky but some say it looks like a big eye with eyelashes or that it is like being inside a whale ...

-The truth is that it is very different from Grand Central Terminal, the most important railway station in Manhattan and, in my opinion, one of the architectural gems of New York dating from the nineteenth century.
-Although it is complicated to compare them since they are very different styles.
-Each has its own charm, don't you think?
+The truth is that it is very different from a guided tour of Grand Central Terminal, the most important railway station in Manhattan and, in my opinion, one of the architectural gems of New York dating from the nineteenth century.
+Although it is difficult to compare them since they are of very different styles.

 The Westfield World Trade Center Mall

-Just below the structure of The Oculus, which serves as a roof to the huge central lobby, is located Westfield World Trade Center Mall, a shopping center with more than 50 stores (Apple Store, Lacoste, H&M, Pandora...) and several restaurants (Eataly, Shake Shack, Starbucks...) that came to replace the old mall (Eataly, Shake Shack, Starbucks...).) that replaced the World Trade Center Mall when it was destroyed in 9/11.
+Just below The Oculus structure is Westfield World Trade Center Mall, a shopping center with more than 50 stores and several restaurants (Eataly, Shake Shack, Starbucks...) that replaced the World Trade Center Mall when it was destroyed in 9/11.

-Westfield World Trade Center Mall is a great place to shop or take a snack break after a visit to Ground Zero in New York City.
-How about a coffee, ice cream or a burger to get your strength back and continue your tour of the city?
+Westfield World Trade Center Mall is a good place to go shopping or to take a break for a snack after a visit to Ground Zero in New York.

 8. Take the opportunity to visit the Financial District